Search results for ‘t 바카라【eggc.vip】cab’

 • Days in lieu (alternative holidays)

-Found in Work / Public holidays and work / Days in lieu (alternative holidays)
+Found in Work and tax / Public holidays and work / Days in lieu (alternative holidays)

 If you work on a public holiday and it’s a day you usually work, you may get a paid day off you can take later.
 This is usually called an alternative holiday or a day in lieu.